 It’s easiest to see the difference between speed and velocity when you compare their equations.
 In order to measure an object’s speed (s), you measure its distance (d) over time (t):

 s = d/t

-Once you know the object’s speed, you can calculate its velocity by calculating the displacement (d) over time (t):
+Once you know the object’s speed, you can calculate its average velocity by calculating the change in displacement (d) over the change in time (t):

 This information may not seem as straightforward for an everyday traveler, but when studying physics, it’s very important to know the difference between an object’s speed and velocity.
 When they are the same value, the object has traveled in a straight line.
 Different values between speed and velocity indicate that the object’s path was not straight.

 Knowing how fast you’re going or are capable of going is helpful for drivers, cyclists, runners, and anyone who can read a speedometer.
 But speed is just the starting point for many valuable concepts in physics.
 Check out additional resources on velocity, including more examples of scalar and vector quantities and how velocity differs from acceleration.